Brazil drugmaker seeks contract, regulatory OK for Russian vaccine next week

 RDIF chief executive Kirill Dmitriev has said Brazil could become a Sputnik V supplier to its neighbors in Latin America, where six nations have approved the vaccine, including Argentina, which started immunizations with it in December.

-Rosso, a former congressman and governor of Brasilia, said that will have to wait now that the Brazilian government plans to buy União Química’s output, at least until the company can ramp up production later this year with additional equipment.
+Rosso, a former congressman and governor of Brasilia, said that would have to wait if the Brazilian government buys União Química’s output, at least until the company can ramp up production later this year with additional equipment.

 Our Standards: The Thomson Reuters Trust Principles.